 - Learn who publishes flash fiction

-There’s no need to bring a story to this class; you’ll write your piece—and hear positive feedback—all in one day.
-You’ll be asked to bring a laptop (or borrow one from us).
+There’s no need to bring a story to this class; you’ll write your piece—and hear positive feedback—over the course of two days.
 We welcome beginners as well as non-native speakers of English.